kdubois/quarkus-db/README.md

-# quarkus-observability
+# quarkus-db

-This project demonstrates how to add Observability to your application with OpenTelemetry and Micrometer.
+This project demonstrates how to add a database and build containers

-If you want to learn more about Quarkus & OpenTelemetry, go here: https://quarkus.io/guides/opentelemetry If you want to learn more about Quarkus & Micrometer Metrics used in this project, go here: https://quarkus.io/guides/micrometer

 ## Running the application in dev mode